Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

 \subsection{Impact of key parameters on mass transfer dynamics}

-We examined the effect of different parameters on mass transfer dynamics: the inclination angle of the plate, $\alpha$, the dwell time period, $\tau$, the initial plan-view area the tracer extends, $A_0$, and the permeability of the porous plate, $\kappa$.
-The results are summarised in Fig.~\ref{fig:parametric_analysis}.
+We examine the effect of different parameters on the mass transfer dynamics: the inclination angle of the plate, $\alpha$, the dwell time period, $\tau$, the amount of tracer, $m_d$, (which is closely related to the initial surface area of the tracer distribution, $A_0$), and the permeability of the porous plate, $\permeability$.
+The experiments performed in this study and their parameters are summarised in Table~\ref{tab:parameters}.

-Fig.~\ref{fig:parametric_analysis}(a) shows the relative tracer mass removed from the plate, $m_r/m_d$, as a function of time for four different inclination angles ($\alpha=$ 6.5, 11.0, 14.8 and 20.4 degrees) while keeping the rest of the experimental conditions the same ($\tau$ = 2 h, porous plate: 300--400\;\si{\um}, $A_0=(4.24 \pm 0.83) \times 10^3\;\si{\mm\cubed}$ ($m_d$ = 0.5 mg)).
+The results of the parametric study are presented in Fig.~\ref{fig:parametric_analysis}, where the variation of the chosen parameters make the primary removal mechanisms in each stage more apparent.
+Fig.~\ref{fig:parametric_analysis}(a) shows the relative tracer mass removed from the plate, $m_r/m_d$, as a function of time for four different inclination angles ($\alpha=$ 6.5, 11.0, 14.8 and \SI{20.4}{\degree}) while keeping the remainder of the experimental conditions the same ($\tau$ = \SI{2}{\hour}, coarse porous plate, $A_0=$ \SI{4.24\pm 0.83e3}{\milli \metre \squared} ($m_d$ = 0.5 mg)).
+Here, for simplicity, we have presented only the fluorometer measurements but the dye absorption measurements show a similar behaviour when a following a single-point calibration.
 Since the flow rate $Q$ does not change in our experiments, a steeper inclination angle causes the washing film to be faster and thinner.
 Steeper inclination angles also result in greater flow velocities within the porous medium and thus faster transport of the tracer patch downstream resulting in smaller $t_b$, as can be seen in Fig.~\ref{fig:parametric_analysis}(a).
-Similarly, for $t>t_b$ the slope of the curve is steeper for greater $\alpha$, since mass removal in the third stage is advection-dominated.
-We can assess the impact of advection within the porous medium by rescaling time with $\sin\alpha$, to allow for the down-slope component of gravity.
-The re-scaled results are shown in the inset in Fig.~\ref{fig:parametric_analysis}(a) where we see the four curves collapse, both in terms of the location of the inflection points and the overall shape of the curves.
-Remarkably, the total mass removed at time $t_b$ is the same for all the experiments.
+Similarly, for $t>t_b$, the slope of the curve is steeper for greater $\alpha$, since mass removal in the expulsion stage (Stage III) is advection-dominated.
+We can assess the impact of advection within the porous medium by rescaling time with $\sin(\alpha)$, to account for the down-slope component of gravity.
+The re-scaled results are shown in the inset in Fig.~\ref{fig:parametric_analysis}(a), where we see the four curves collapse in all three stages of the removal process.
+The overall shape of the curves and the location of the inflection points are within the standard deviation (plotted with shades of the same colour).
+Remarkably, regardless of the value of $\alpha$, the relative tracer mass removed from the porous plate until time $t_b$ is around 88\%, despite the advection--dispersion stage (Stage II) having a shorter duration for steeper $\alpha$.